-The Pupil Premium is a government initiative that targets extra money at pupils from socio-economically deprived backgrounds, which research shows underachieve compared to their non-deprived peers.
+The Pupil Premium is a government initiative that funds extra money targeted at pupils from socio-economically deprived backgrounds, which research shows underachieve compared to their non-deprived peers.
 The premium is provided in order to support these pupils in reaching their full learning potential.

-- Develop and embed Primary Advantage Maths model to develop the learning and teaching of maths.
+- Continue to develop and embed Primary Advantage Maths model to develop the learning and teaching of maths throughout the whole school.

 The effect of expenditure on educational attainment of eligible pupils is expected to be: